Professor Marnie Campbell

 My career has maintained a balance between active science research and the interface with management, with the aim of translating science into effective policy and determining how policy directs science.
 To achieve this, my research interests focus on elucidating human impacts on marine and coastal environments, creating solutions to environmental problems by developing remediation and management options.
 This extends to all aspects of the process, including identifying risks, determining how impacts occur in space and time, measuring, and mitigating impacts.
 Specifically, my research focuses on fields of biosecurity, risk, marine debris, marine ecosystem restoration, and environmental generational amnesia.
 My research has expanded to examine risk perceptions (including behavioural intent), value and risk mapping, threat footprints, and the social implications of hazards to conservation.

-Biosecurity; ecosystem restoration; conservation; risk and risk perceptions; environmental management; marine debris; environmental generational amnesia.
+Biosecurity; ecosystem restoration; conservation; risk and risk perceptions; environmental management; marine debris; environmental generational amnesia; coastal urbanization.

 - Sørensen, Stine (in progress, University of Waikato).
 Seagrass resilience.